gioZAK/easy_vape/README.md

 #### Marketing

-Since Facebook has one of the highest number of users worldwide, we opted to create a Facebook page to connect with our users.
+Since Facebook has one of the highest numbers of users worldwide, we opted to create a Facebook page to connect with our users.

 <img src="https://github.com/gioZAK/easy_vape/blob/main/docs/FB/EV-FB.png">